sprucelabsai/developer.spruce.ai/views/index.md

 1. Look at locations skill
 1. Look at forms skill
 1. Use `spruce watch.views` and then visit the `https://developer.spruce.bot/#views/heartwood.watch`
-1. Checkout the `VcAssertUtil.test.ts` in `heartwood-view-controllers`
+1. Checkout the `vcAssert.test.ts` in `heartwood-view-controllers`
 1. Give your buttons, list rows, and cards ids and assert against them
-   - vcAssertUtil.assertListRendersRow(rowVc, service.id)
+   - vcAssert.assertListRendersRow(rowVc, service.id)
    - interactionUtil.clickButtonInFooter(cardVc, 'edit')